Deekshith-46/Brain_Buzz_Web/previous_question_papers_api_testing.md

 **Solution:**
 1. Verify that all required fields (categoryId, subCategoryId, paperCategory, date) are present in the `pyq` JSON
 2. Check that field names match exactly (camelCase format)
+3. If including languageId, ensure the language exists in the database (validation will fail if the languageId doesn't exist)